 1.2 A “Practice Track Website” means the service offered to the Customer as described in Clause 3 below.

 1.3 The "Monthly Payment" means the price payable for the Practice Track website.

-2.1 The terms and conditions set out in this Agreement shall apply between us in respect of the Practice Track Website provided to Customer by Practice Track.
-Except to the extent that this Agreement is varied by mutual consent in writing, it shall constitute the entire agreement between us and shall prevail over your own terms and conditions and any previous terms and conditions, agreement or understanding.
+2.1 The terms and conditions set out in this Agreement shall apply between the Customer and Practice Track in respect of the Services.
+Except to the extent that this Agreement is varied by mutual consent in writing, it shall constitute the entire agreement between Practice Track and the Customer and shall prevail over your own terms and conditions and any previous terms and conditions, agreement or understanding.